 Lightning talks highlight fresh ideas, unique perspectives, valuable experiences, and emerging trends in cybersecurity.
 Lightning Talks are five-minute presentations (with or without formal presentations) that aim to jump-start discussions and collaborations while soliciting feedback from the community.

 Panels provide opportunities to discuss a current relevant topic in cybersecurity.
 Panel organizers are responsible for selecting appropriate panelists to participate.
 In addition to the moderator, there can be up to 4 panelists, and each panel is 45 minutes long.
 Submit all names and their affiliation info along with the abstract.

 Poster proposals for Student Research Poster Submission will open December 1st.

 Students, have you worked on an interesting research project related to cybersecurity at school?
 It’s easy to create a poster.
 Share your ideas and experiences with others.
 You may win a travel award to attend a security conference of your choice.
 Student posters will be judged in THREE categories: Community College, Undergraduate, Graduate.
 Winners in all categories will be awarded a student travel grant for a future security conference and Runners Up will be awarded a Tech Gadget.

 The deadline to submit applications to participate in the WiCyS 2019 Program was November 1.
 The information below is for reference only.

 WiCyS welcomes submissions of all types and from a wide range of presenters!
 Due to Conference time constraints, we greatly regret that not all submissions make it into the final program - however, please note: the WiCyS organization is collecting bios and photos of qualified member presenters for the new WiCyS Speakers Bureau, so watch for announcements!

-All submissions will be reviewed by the WiCyS 2019 Program Committee - good luck!
+All submissions are reviewed by the WiCyS 2019 Program Committee.